catseye/Robin/doc/Rationale.md

 operating system design, but the reactive portion of it is still reminiscent of that.

+Note that, recently (2020), I wrote up a list of [Programming Language Feature Desiderata][].
+Robin ticks many of the boxes on that list;
+however, there are several parts of the underlying design that I'm not entirely pleased with.

 The case for homoiconicity
 --------------------------

 Either a language is homoiconic or it isn't.

+(At least, that was what I was thinking when I picked the S-expression-based syntax for Robin.
+I now think the situation is more nuanced than that.)

 I often find homoiconic languages hard to read.
 But having thought about it at some point, I concluded that, if I had